-These kid-friendly recipes are great for families to do together.
+These easy recipes are great for families to do together.
 Featuring easy recipes for kids, these projects will help teach kids how fun baking and decorating can be!

-Gather the whole family together and try one of these kid-friendly recipes.
-Featuring fun dessert ideas, decorating projects and treats that are easy to customize with what you have on hand, these kid-friendly sweets and snacks will help children of all ages have fun in the kitchen.
+Gather the whole family together and try one of these fun desserts to make with kids.
+Featuring fun dessert ideas, decorating projects and sweet treats that are easy to customize with what you have on hand, these kid-friendly desserts will help children of all ages have fun in the kitchen.

 Kids can have fun coloring and layering cookie dough with these tasty unicorn cookie bars.
 Top your treats with colorful jimmies and sprinkles for the perfect finishing touch.